manuelDeLaEranueva/isdi-bootcamp-202402/staff/manuel-eranueva/project/doc/README.md

 ### Use Cases

+- register a user
+- login
+- logout
 - search a book
 - create your own bookself with the books you own
 - scroll through the cards that other users post